fanzhanglab/STEAM/README.md

-consistency of clusters, along with statistical metrics like Kappa score, F1 score, ARI (Adjusted Rand Index), etc. We demonstrated the capability of STEAM on multi-cell and single-cell resolution spatial transcriptomics and proteomics.
-Furthermore, we used STEAM to evaluate the performance of spatial-aware and spatial-ignorant clustering methods, offering researchers a valuable tool for more informed result interpretation.
+consistency of clusters, along with statistical metrics like Kappa score, F1 score, ARI (Adjusted Rand Index), etc. We demonstrated the capability of STEAM on multi-cell and single-cell resolution spatial transcriptomics and proteomics. **Notably, STEAM supports multi-sample training, enabling the evaluation of cross-replicate clustering consistency.** Furthermore, we used STEAM to evaluate the performance of spatial-aware and spatial-ignorant clustering methods, offering researchers a valuable tool for more informed result interpretation.
 </p>

 <!-- <img width="100%" align = "center" src="https://github.com/fanzhanglab/STEAM/blob/main/man/figures/Figure1.png"> -->